fsist/safepickle/README.md

 I am working on a JSON schema generator, but it is still experimental.
 I hope to publish it here in the future.

+NOTE that currently schemas are not always reliable, due to backend overrides.
+For instance, the default pickler for `Array[Byte]` has a Schema saying it writes a String, but the BSON backend overrides this behavior to write a `BSONBinary` instead.
+A future version will allow backends to override schemas, or solve the problem in some other way.